skipperkongen/childrens-space-program/README.md

 Kids divide into groups and complete the project.
 The structure mimics the division of responsibilities for a real space launch:

 * Atmosphere group: How to choose perfect time and place for launch?
-* Entrepreneur group: How to get permission and exploit launch? (maybe for adults)
 * Media group: How to design and video capture launch?
 * Builder group: How to build and launch balloon?
 * Tracking group: How to safely land and recover balloon?
 * Data group: How to process data from balloon?

+Other group (mostly for adults):

+* Entrepreneur group: How to get permission and perhaps exploit launch like sponsorships?

 ## Shopping list